codeunion/fundamentals-of-web-development/README.md

 ## Fundamentals of Web Development

-> Welcome.
-If you are reading this, you have made the decision to become a proficient web software engineer.
-This repository will help guide you through understanding the CodeUnion learning experience.

 **The Web Fundamentals workshop consists of three important phases.**

 - #### The On Boarding or "getting the tooling setup".